WXRL

 WXRL (1300 AM) is a commercial radio station in Lancaster, New York, serving the Buffalo metropolitan area.
 It broadcasts a classic country radio format.
-WXRL is owned and operated by the family of Ramblin' Lou Schriver, a well known local country music performer, under the name Dome Broadcasting Inc. The radio studios and transmitter are on William Street in Lancaster.
+WXRL is owned and operated by the family of Ramblin' Lou Schriver, a local country music performer, under the name Dome Broadcasting Inc. WXRL's studios and transmitter are on William Street in Lancaster.

-By day, WXRL transmits with 5,000 watts, but to protect other stations on 1300 AM from interference, it reduces power at night to 2,500 watts.
-It uses directional antenna with a four-tower array.
+By day, WXRL transmits with 5,000 watts.
+At night, to protect other stations on 1300 AM from interference, it reduces power to 2,500 watts.
+WXRL uses a directional antenna with a four-tower array.
 Programming is also heard on 250-watt FM translator W238DD at 95.5 MHz.